 Other terms used to describe this chair might be hospital ward chair, hospital bedside chair, high backed chair, or patient chair.

-This is essentially an assistive chair that helps the user stand up and sit down, helping them with any mobility or balance issues they may have.
+A riser recliner chair is essentially an assistive chair that helps the user stand up and sit down, helping them with any mobility or balance issues they may have.

 It is a fairly broad seating category, covering a range of manual or motorised actions, and different tilt and rise functions.